izuruyonezawa/identity-binomial/README.md

 Code for evaluating identity-binomial models in R, in comparison with the results from Stata.
 For a proper comparison, we use the same set of simulated datasets produced in Stata, using the DGM with the largest interaction in scenario 4 as an example.
 We also show the performance of the proposed diagnostic applied to the estimates from R.

 ### 04_Datasets
 Nine example simulation datasets generated from `02_Simulation_examples`, along with an additional explanatory Excel file used for Fig. S18.
-These datasets can be used directly for exploratory analysis and evaluation of diagnostics.
+These datasets can be used directly for the measurement of model performance, exploratory analysis, and evaluation of diagnostics.